y1jHuang/GBoost/README.md

 ## Introduction

-`GBoost` is a package implements variable screening via $L_2$ boosting algorithm in a scalar-on-network regression setting, where the network has underlying group structure.
-Compared to other linear methods, the algorithm is relatively fast with high performance, and can exploit sparsity in the input matrix `X`.
+`GBoost` is a package that implements variable screening via $L_2$ boosting algorithm in a scalar-on-network regression setting with an underlying group structure.
+Compared to other linear methods, the algorithm is relatively fast with high performance and favors sparsity in high dimensional problems.

 The authors of `GBoost` are Yingjie Huang and Emily L. Morris, who are maintainers as well.